zachary-chiodini/Search-Algorithms-and-Simple-Robot-Navigation/README.md

   (2) robots cannot exit the grid,
   (3) robots cannot collide.
-  It is not shown in the formalization, but in order to prevent an infinite loop, the successor set cannot explore previously visited states.
+  It is not shown in the formalization, but in order to prevent an infinite loop, the successor set is banned from exploring previously visited states.
   Restrictions (1) and (2) are straight forward and summarized below.
 </p>